itsemji/schedule-i-mixer/README.md

 - **Home/Landing Page:** A quick intro and navigation to the different sections.
 - **Mix Calculator:** Select a base drug, choose starting effects, and iteratively apply ingredients (with real-time preview) to evolve your mix.
 Final pricing and profit are calculated based on the total effect multipliers.
-- **Reverse Engineer:** Select desired final effects and let the tool search for the top 3 cost-efficient ingredient chains that produce a strain containing (or exceeding) those effects.
+- **Reverse Engineer:** Select desired final effects and let the tool search for the most cost-efficient ingredient chain that produces a strain containing (or exceeding) those effects.
 - **Strain History:** Save your finalized mixes (with custom names) for later review, deletion, or sharing.
 - **Help/Documentation:** A guide on how the simulator works, including transformation rules, FAQs, and troubleshooting tips.